inf219-mocca/MOCCA-report/README.md

 ## Editing

 You do you, there are a thousand different editors for LaTeX.
+There are however some tips I can come with:

+1. The style I personally prefer for references in `BibTeX` are `<authorLastName><year><FirstWordFromTitle>`.
+Personal preference obviously.
+   The reference style used in this report is the IEEE style, which is the most prevalent one within computer science.
+2. Labels are really useful, use them within sections, for figures, images and so on.
+3. Don't commit the generated PDF until you are finished with it, Git doesn't work very well with blobs so it ends up tracking each commited version of the file, causing the size of the repository to become stupid large.